rayandasoriya/Mattermost-Ansible/README.md

 #### Setting up email notifications
 As a last step to setup the email, I have created a temporary account at Zoho and have added the SMTP connection among my server.
 Complete the email notification step by running ```ansible-playbook mattermost_installation.yml -i inventory```.
 This will move the config.json file to the server and will restart the server so that we can see the changes made.

+### Best Practices Used:
+* Introduced modularity in the code by didividing the code into small logical working modules.
+* Used vault to store the sensitive data as a seperate file.

 ### Screencast
 The link for screencast is available [here].